franckverrot/ers/README.md

 # INSTALLATION

-Using the Makefile should be enough to build the main transpiler :
+Using the Makefile should be enough to build the main transpiler:

     make ers

 # USAGE

-In order to compile a template `foo.ers` like :
+In order to compile a template `foo.ers` like:

 ```rust
 <%! pub fn Template(writer: &mut Writer, i: int) %>